Key takeaways

 Same-day notification.
 You shouldn't have to wait days to find out mail arrived.
 A good service notifies you the same day.

 Identity verification compliance.
-Canada Post regulations and PIPEDA require that virtual mailbox providers verify the identity of customers.
+Canada Post regulations require that virtual mailbox providers verify the identity of customers, and PIPEDA governs how that personal information must then be handled.
 A provider that skips this step is either operating outside the rules or creating risk for you.

 Auteur: Built for Canadian remote businesses

 You get notified the same day.
 You manage everything from your dashboard — no physical presence required.
-Your address works for CRA registration, business incorporation, and bank account applications.
+Your address works for CRA registration, business incorporation, and bank account applications, whether you operate from a home office, travel as a digital nomad, or run the business from outside Canada.

 This is what the mailbox should have been all along.